Kia Sonet

 The Kia Sonet is a subcompact crossover SUV manufactured by Kia since 2020.
-Developed mainly for the Indian market, the Sonet is positioned below the Seltos and is closely related to the similarly-sized sibling Hyundai Venue.
-It is marketed in emerging markets including India, Nepal, Indonesia, South Africa, Vietnam, Middle East, and several Latin American countries.
+Positioned below the Seltos and closely related to the similarly sized sibling Hyundai Venue, it is sold in emerging markets, including Asia, Africa, the Middle East, and Latin America.

 Overview

 The Sonet was previewed as the Sonet Concept in February 2020.
 The production version made its global debut on 7 August 2020 and was sold starting from 18 September 2020 in India.
 It is the third model from Kia in India after the Seltos and the Carnival.

-In the Indian market, the Sonet occupies the sub-4-metre SUV category with its 3995 mm length dimension, benefitting from the Indian tax benefits for cars shorter than 4 meters.
+In the Indian market, the Sonet occupies the sub-four-metre SUV category with its 3995 mm length dimension, benefitting from the Indian tax benefits for cars shorter than four meters.
 For export markets, the Sonet is equipped with longer front and rear bumpers, increasing its length to 4120 mm.